 Weather-Related Class Cancellations

-Our classes will not be held if the West Hartford Public Schools are closed due to weather on the day of class.
+Our classes will not be held if the West Hartford Public Schools (Farmington Public Schools for our Unionville class location) are closed due to weather on the day of class.
 Days in which there is a delayed opening will be treated on a case-by-case basis.
 In either event, any change in class schedule will be posted on our website (www.musictogetherWHFV.com) and will be stated on our answering machine message by 8am that morning.
 While we cannot guarantee a make-up for classes canceled due to weather, every reasonable effort will be made to provide you with one.

 Please feel free to bring along spouses, grandparents, and any other adults close to you and your child!
 No advance permission is necessary.
 If you wish to bring another child to class as a visitor (such as a sibling who has no school for the day) advance permission must be given from our office.
 Please contact Pamela Hegner, Administrative Assistant, with this request.

 Cell Phones, Keys, Personal Belongings